Keinberger/cpp-RSA-Encryption/README.md

 ## Requirements

-The program is only going to work if operating system is unix.
+Program requires C++ preinstalled.

 ## Usage

-Start the program by clicking on the RSA build.
-You can choose if you want to see the variables by typing ‘y’.
-If you type ’n’ or anything else, the variables are not going to be shown.
+Run main.cpp, afterwards you may choose to know the individual variables (by typing 'y' or 'n'), including the automatically generated private and public key used by RSA.
+Then, you can choose a word, that you want to encrypt.
+The programm will automatically encrypt the message for you and print the encrypted version.

+## Important

+The program only supports input messages, consisting of latin letters only.
+Furthermore, the encryption won't work with spaces.